-HISTORY
+3. HISTORY

-- 3.01 "Ethiopia is the oldest independent country in Africa.
+- 3.01 Ethiopia is the oldest independent country in Africa.
 It resisted colonisation by Italy and achieved international recognition in 1896 as a traditional monarchy, led by Emperor Menelik.
-For much of the 20th century Ethiopia was ruled by Haile Selassie.
-He became Regent in the 1920s and was crowned as Emperor in 1930.
-In 1936 Italy attacked Ethiopia from its colonies in neighbouring Somalia and Eritrea and went on to occupy the country until 1941.
-Haile Selassie spent his exile at Bath, in the UK and was restored to power with British military assistance.
-His long rule ended with the Ethiopian Revolution of 1974."
-(FCO) [6a) - "Colonel Mengistu Haile Mariam emerged as the leader of the Provisional Military Administrative Council (known as the Derg) in 1977.
-He established a brutal Marxist dictatorship that evolved into an authoritarian communist system dominated by the Worker's Party of Ethiopia.
-Ethiopia was wracked by civil war for most of the Derg period, including a secessionist war in the northern province of Eritrea and regional rebellions in Tigray and Oromia.
-The population experienced massive human rights abuse and intense economic hardship, including acute famine."
-(FCO) [6a]

-3.03 "The Derg was overthrown in May 1991 when rebels of the Ethiopian People's Revolutionary Democratic Front (EPRDF) captured Addis Ababa.
-Meles Zenawi took the leadership.
+In 1936 Italy attacked Ethiopia and occupied the country until 1941.
+Haile Selassie spent his exile in the UK and was restored to power with British military assistance.
+Melenik ruled until the Ethiopian Revolution of 1974.
+Colonel Mengistu Haile Mariam emerged as the leader of the Provisional Military Administrative Council (known as the Derg) in 1977.
+Mengisty established a brutal Marxist dictatorship dominated by the Worker's Party of Ethiopia.
+During the Derg period, Ethiopia was subject to by civil war, including a secessionist war in the northern province of Eritrea and regional rebellions in Tigray and Oromia.
+The population experienced massive human rights abuse and intense economic hardship, including acute famine.
+(Foreign and Commonwealth Office, Country Profile for Ethiopia) [6a] - 3.02 "In 1991 The Derg was overthrown and the Ethiopian People's Revolutionary Democratic Front (EPRDF) captured Addis Ababa with Meles Zenawi's leadership.
 After elections for a Transitional Government in 1992, he presided over the establishment of Ethiopia's current political structures.
-In a decisive break with Ethiopia's tradition of centralised rule, the new institutions are based on the principle of ethnic federalism, designed to provide self-determination and autonomy to Ethiopia's different ethnic groups."
-(FCO) [6a]
+The new institutions are based on the principle of ethnic federalism, designed to provide self-determination and autonomy to Ethiopia's different ethnic groups."
+(Foreign and Commonwealth Office, Country Profile for Ethiopia) [6a]